Finding Your Radiance in Half Moon Pose (Ardha Chandrasana)

 Benefits of Half Moon Pose

 Once you’ve discovered how to stabilize yourself in Half Moon Pose, extending out through the limbs in all directions feels liberating.
-Whether it’s your first time balancing in the pose, or you’re an expert, the posture can be exhilarating.
+Whether it’s your first time balancing in the pose or you’re an expert, the posture can be exhilarating.

 Steps to Do Half Moon Pose

 2. Inhale and extend your arms out parallel to the floor.
 Turn your left foot slightly in and your standing right leg and foot out 90 degrees.
-Make sure that your right foot and knee are pointing straight forward, and that your front heel is in line with the center of your back arch.
+Make sure that your right foot and knee are pointing straight forward and that your front heel is in line with the center of your back arch.

 6. Bringing your right fingertips directly under your right shoulder (the length of your torso in front of your right pinkie toe), extend your left arm up directly above your left shoulder.

-7. Inhale, press down through your standing leg and radiate out in every direction.
+7. Inhale, press down through your standing leg, and radiate out in every direction.

 8. To release, lower your left foot back down to the mat about a lunge distance behind your right foot, stepping back into Triangle Pose.
-Inhale, press down into both feet and rise up to stand.
-Bring your hands to your hips, straighten the right leg and turn it back in, feet parallel.
+Inhale, press down into both feet, and rise up to stand.
+Bring your hands to your hips, straighten the right leg, and turn it back in, feet parallel.
 Turn your left leg out and repeat on the second side.

 Common Misalignments in Ardha Chandrasana

-Problem: Beginning with the foundation, it is quite common for the standing foot to turn inward during the transition into the balancing pose.
+Beginning with the foundation, it is quite common for the standing foot to turn inward during the transition into the balancing pose.

-Problem: Be mindful that you don’t hyperextend or lock out the knee of your standing leg.
+Be mindful that you don’t hyperextend or lock out the knee of your standing leg.

-Problem: Another common misalignment is for the standing hip to swing outward, bringing the outer edge of the thighbone forward and out, which can feel like tightness in the hip flexors.
+Another common misalignment is for the standing hip to swing outward, bringing the outer edge of the thighbone forward and out, which can feel like tightness in the hip flexors.

-Solution: To realign the standing leg, bend the standing knee an inch and press the knee open toward your right pinkie toe.
+To realign the standing leg, bend the standing knee an inch and press the knee open toward your right pinkie toe.
 With the standing knee still bent, pull the outer edge of your leg and hip back.
 Inhale and lengthen your tailbone toward the floor to re-straighten your right leg.

-Problem: Lastly the top leg can drift slightly behind the torso.
+Lastly, the top leg can drift slightly behind the torso.

 Half Moon Pose: Stages and Variations